Posted by Anant Patel

-1.Use a clear information architecture that is not overtly complex
+1.Use a clear information architecture that is not overly complex

 3.Create a semantic content model

-4.Optimize the content on the site on page-by-page basis, using semantically natural and rich language, with a strategy involving landing page.
+4.Optimize the content on the site on a page-by-page basis, using semantically natural and rich language, with a strategy involving a landing page.

 5.Create informative content in several forms that are likeable and worth sharing.